 - Hypothalamic osmoreceptors sense extracellular osmolarity and stimulate AVP release when osmolarity rises, as occurs with dehydration.

 Heart failure is associated with what might be viewed as a paradoxical increase in AVP.
 Increased blood volume and atrial pressure associated with heart failure should decrease AVP secretion, but it does not.
-It may be that sympathetic and renin-angiotensin system activation in heart failure override the volume and low pressure cardiovascular receptors (as well as the hypothalamic control of AVP release) and cause an increase in AVP secretion.
-Nevertheless, this increase in AVP during heart failure may contribute to the increase in systemic vascular resistance as well as the enhanced renal retention of fluid that accompanies heart failure.
+Sympathetic and renin-angiotensin system activation in heart failure may override the volume and low-pressure cardiovascular receptors (as well as the hypothalamic control of AVP release) and cause an increase in AVP secretion.
+Regardless of the mechanism, increased AVP during heart failure may contribute to the increase in systemic vascular resistance and the enhanced renal retention of fluid that accompanies heart failure.

-AVP infusion is sometimes used in treating septic shock, a condition that can be caused by a bacterial infection in the blood and the release of bacterial endotoxins such as lipopolysaccharide.
-Infusion of AVP increases systemic vascular resistance and thereby elevates arterial pressure.
+AVP infusion is sometimes used in treating septic shock, a condition that can be caused by a bacterial infection in the blood and the release of bacterial endotoxins.
+Infusion of AVP increases systemic vascular resistance and elevates arterial pressure.
 Some studies have shown that low-dose infusions AVP (which are used in septic shock) also cause cerebral, pulmonary and renal dilation (mediated by endothelial release of nitric oxide) while constricting other vascular beds.